Bst polymerase for isothermal DNA amplification

 Concentration: 8 units/μl

-Saphir Bst2.0 Turbo Polymerase is a genetically enhanced Bst polymerase with an additionally fused DNA-binding domain.
+Saphir Bst2.0 Turbo Polymerase is a genetically enhanced Bst2.0 polymerase of the next generation.
 The polymerase is the ideal choice for ultra-fast and robust amplification of DNA at constant temperature (60 to 65 °C).
 The enzyme shows high strand displacement activity and generates an amplification factor of up to 109 which is comparable to approx. 30 cycles in a PCR assay.
 The polymerase is 2-3 x faster compared to Saphir Bst2.0 Polymerase (#PCR-389) and allows detection of a target gene within 5-10 minutes.

 Saphir Bst2.0 Turbo Polymerase